 There are many factors to take into account when choosing the best time of day to go running.
-In addition, most people have a personal preference for their preferred time to pull on their running shoes, whether morning, lunchtime, evening or night-time.
+In addition, most people have a personal preference for their preferred time to pull on their best trail running shoes, whether morning, lunchtime, evening or night-time.

 Is the morning the best time to go running?